Nasdanika-Templates/drawio-site/README.md

 ### Semantic mapping

-You can also "upgrade" to semantic mapping as explained in the [Beyond Diagrams](https://leanpub.com/beyond-diagrams) book and TODO story.
+You can also "upgrade" to semantic mapping as explained in the [Visual Communication Continuum](https://medium.com/nasdanika/visual-communication-continuum-4946f44ba853) Medium story and [Beyond Diagrams](https://leanpub.com/beyond-diagrams) book.